Senna more life than death for movie maker

 The producer said that, for him, the most emotional moment of the film was not Imola but Senna's victory at his home grand prix at Interlagos in 1991 - the champion's first win in Brazil.

-Senna, who had to be lifted out of his McLaren after taking the chequered flag with only sixth gear still functioning, declared afterwards: "God gave me this race".
+Senna, who had to be lifted out of his McLaren after taking the checkered flag with only sixth gear still functioning, declared afterwards: "God gave me this race".

 "You see a man at the very top of his game, you see the drama of what it is to be a motor racing driver...there the context of Imola is properly defined," said Pandey.